luvsharma19/api-testing/README.md

 I have used Pytest fixtures to implement the HTTP utility class and Authentication helper class.
 Before a test case runs, the Authentication helper class authenticates user and fetches the authorization token.
 Then, Http utiliy class initialized and the authorization token is set in the request headers.

 In a test case, you only need to call the HTTP utility class methods to perform the REST API operation and assert the result.

+## How to run the tests

+Please download the code from this repository and make sure you have python verion greater or equal to 2.7 installed on your system.

+- Go inside the python-api-tester directory

+cd python-api-tester

+- Run the following command to install the dependencies listed in setup.py

+python setup.py install

+Run the following commands to run the test cases written under the "tests" module

+pytest .

+A sample test for creating a user has been added in the repo.
+Please refer the code files in the repo.
+All the Pytest commands will work for this testing framework also.